• Kidney disease

 Liver Toxicity

-Liver toxicity is one of the most well-known, but least talked about of the Tylenol side effects.
-Also called hepatotoxicity, it can cause just a small amount of liver damage that is virtually unnoticeable all the way to complete liver failure that requires a liver transplant and anything in between.
-And Tylenol use is one of the MAIN CAUSES of non alcoholic liver failure in the US.
+Liver toxicity is one of the most well-known, but least talked about of the Tylenol side effects and the United States has placed an FDA Black Box Warning on Tylenol to warn of it's dangerous effects on the liver.
+This condition, also called hepatotoxicity, can cause just a small amount of liver damage that is virtually unnoticeable, all the way to complete liver failure that requires a liver transplant, and anything in between.
+And Tylenol use is one of the MAIN CAUSES of non alcoholic liver failure in the US!
+In fact, among all drugs sold in the US, it is the Number 2 drug that most often causes liver problems (4).

 While the vast majority of people don't end up in the hospital with liver failure, Tylenol DOES cause some degree of liver damage every time that you take it- and that damage is worsened with alcohol use.
 Human livers are remarkable in their ability to regenerate, and therefore healthy people are unlikely to notice the tiny amounts of liver damage that occur if they take Tylenol infrequently.

 But those who take Tylenol on a regular basis, even at 'recommended' dosages are at GREAT risk of liver damage as the usage accumulates until the damage becomes apparent.
-It will SEEM as though the liver damage just happened 'one day' but it is due to a constant small amount of damage to the liver with each usage and with each drink of alcohol.
+It will SEEM as though the liver damage just happened 'one day' but it is due to a constant small amount of damage to the liver with each usage.
+And taking both Tylenol and using alcohol, even infrequently, compounds this damage if they are both used.

 Tylenol side effects in children